wp-plugins/youtube-embed-plus/readme.txt

 * Shortcode support for embedding multiple videos on one line
 * Playlist support
 * Volume level initialization ( [helpful for autoplay >>](http://www.embedplus.com/mute-volume-youtube-wordpress.aspx) )
-* Localization/internationalization so you can set the player's interface [language from English to another >>](http://www.embedplus.com/youtube-iso-639-1-language-codes.aspx)

 You can even extend the plugin with PRO features like: